 So first of all: try not to create blackwater.
 Better use compost toilets, and reuse greywater!

-Second, deal safely with reuse of wastewaterwaste water and in an ecological manner.
+Second, deal safely with waste water and in an ecological manner.
 Try to integrate the reuse of water into your daily life.

 In contrast to conventional systems, which are intensive in engineering and costly for the construction, maintenance and repairs, better get inspired by ecosystems for alternatives which are cheap and self-maintaining.